Electrical Laws & Rules

 Electrical rules

-- Adopting the 2026 edition of the National Fire Protection Agency (NFPA) 70, the National Electrical Code (NEC) by reference with an effective date.
+- Adopting the 2026 edition of the National Fire Protection Agency (NFPA) 70, the National Electrical Code (NEC) with a delayed effective date.

-- Clarifying the requirements for trainees to submit training hours.
+- Clarifying the deadline for trainees to report hours of work experience to L&I.

 - Additional changes for housekeeping.